 Antioxidants will help your puppy develop a strong immune system, especially during its first year of life.
 Lastly, DHA stands for docosahexaenoic acid, which is a fatty acid that’s high in omega-3.
 This nutrient will help your puppy develop good eyesight and a strong brain, which will be instrumental in their intellectual development.

 How Much Water Does My Aussie Puppy Need?

 Making sure your Aussie puppy is consuming enough water is just as important as making sure they get enough to eat.
 Aussie puppies need to drink more water than adult Aussies since they are at greater risk of dehydration.
-Dehydration in Aussie puppies can cause them to get diarrhea or cause them to vomit.

 How Much Exercise Should I Give my Aussie Puppy?